Code switching revisited: Low-overhead magic state preparation using color codes: Introduction

-This paper introduces a different protocol that aims to achieve a similar goal.
-Unlike the recent protocols that aim to measure a transversal Clifford gate~\cite{Itogawa2024,Gidney2024}, our approach aims to exploit a code with a non-Clifford transversal gate; such an approach was suggested as an alternative possibility very recently in Ref.~\cite{Gidney2024}.
-More specifically, we use the 3D color code~\cite{Bombin2007}, and focus on its simplest instance, which is the $15$-qubit quantum Reed-Muller code (qRM).
+To that end, we use the three-dimensional(3D) color code~\cite{Bombin2007}, and focus on its simplest instance, which is the $15$-qubit quantum Reed-Muller code (qRM).
 We will aim to use the transversal gate of the 3D color code, which is then converted to the 2D color code~\cite{Bombin2006,Bombin2016}.
-While a careful study has suggested that preparation of magic state using 3D color code using this approach is more costly than the multi-level distillation method~\cite{Beverland2021}, a more recent work exploited post-selection and flag-qubits~\cite{Yoder2017,Chao2018,Chao2018a} to improve the performance~\cite{Butt2024}.
-Our approach is similar in spirit, though we use the flag qubits in a different way and also uses a novel transversal gate between 3D color code and 2D color code (that is equivalent up to a transversal unitary to the recently discovered gate in Ref.~\cite{Heuben2024}, which appeared during the preparation of our manuscript.)
-Overall, our approach yields a high quality magic state on par with these prior results, which we discuss further in Section~\ref{sec:comparison}.
+While a careful study has suggested that preparation of magic state using 3D color code using this approach is more costly than the multilevel distillation method~\cite{Beverland2021}, a more recent work exploited postselection and flag qubits~\cite{Yoder2017,Chao2018,Chao2018a} to improve the performance~\cite{Butt2024}.
+Our approach is similar in spirit, though we use the flag qubits in a different way and also uses a transversal gate between 3D color code and 2D color code (that was recently discovered in Ref.~\cite{sullivan2024}\footnote{We would like to thank the anonymous referees for pointing out this reference.}, which also appeared in Ref.~\cite{Heuben2024} during the preparation of our manuscript.)
+Overall, our approach yields a high quality magic state on par with these prior results, which we discuss further in Sec.~\ref{sec:comparison}.

-Although our protocol has a logical infidelity lower than what was reported in Ref.~\cite{Itogawa2024,Gidney2024} for similar setups (in terms of the code being used and the physical error rate), they are incomparable.
-Ref.~\cite{Itogawa2024,Gidney2024} focused on quantum computing architectures equipped with nearest-neighbor gates on a two-dimensional grid, targeting superconducting qubit-based quantum computers~\cite{Kjaergaard2020superconducting}.
-Our approach uses gates that would require non-local connectivity.
+Although our protocol has a logical infidelity lower than what was reported in Refs.~\cite{Itogawa2024,Gidney2024} for similar setups (in terms of the code being used and the physical error rate), they are incomparable.
+References~\cite{Itogawa2024,Gidney2024} focused on quantum computing architectures equipped with nearest-neighbor gates on a two-dimensional grid, targeting superconducting qubit-based quantum computers~\cite{Kjaergaard2020superconducting}.
+Our approach uses gates that would require nonlocal connectivity.
 As such, our scheme, as it stands, cannot be used directly on these devices.

 We emphasize, however, that our protocol is aimed at other types of quantum computers, such as the ones based on photons~\cite{Knill2001scheme,Bartolucci2023fusion,Bourassa2021blueprintscalable}, ions~\cite{Circ1995,monroe2013scaling,bruzewicz2019trapped}, and neutral atoms~\cite{bluvstein2022quantum,Bluvstein2024}.
 Non-local gates can be accommodated in these architectures, making them promising candidates to implement our protocol.